 Let's make things a little more interesting now.
 Assume that one of your indexed book entities has the title "Refactoring: Improving the Design of Existing Code" and you want to get hits for all of the following queries: "refactor", "refactors", "refactored" and "refactoring".
 In Lucene this can be achieved by choosing an analyzer class which applies word stemming during the indexing as well as the search process.
-Hibernate Search offers several ways to configure the analyzer to be used (see Analyzer):
+Hibernate Search offers several ways to configure the analyzer to be used (see Section 4.3.1, "Default analyzer and analyzer by class"):